bookofproofs/bookofproofs.github.io/_sources/history/20th-century/romberg.md

 ### Mathematical Profile (Excerpt):
 * Werner was brought up in Berlin where he attended school.
-* Lénárd was a Nazi whose political views were abhorrent to Romberg.
 * It was standard practice for German students at this time to study at several different universities and, after two years at Heidelberg, Romberg moved to Munich in 1930 where he continued his studies.
 * Romberg's mathematics lecturers at Munich included Constantin Carathéodory and Oskar Perron.
 * However, in the early 1930s the Nazi party was gaining ground and Romberg, who had staunch left-wing views, was bitterly opposed to them.